 By default, each SharePoint team site is part of an Microsoft 365 group.
 A Microsoft 365 group is a single permissions group that is associated with various Microsoft 365 services.
 This includes a SharePoint site, an instance of Planner, a mailbox, a shared calendar, and others.

 When you add owners or members to the Microsoft 365 group, they're given access to the SharePoint site along with the other group-connected services.
 Group owners become site owners, and group members become site members.

 It's possible to manage SharePoint site permissions separately from the Microsoft 365 group by using SharePoint groups, unless it's a channel site.
 (We recommend against this for the simplest management experience.)
 In such a case, group members will continue to have access to the site, but users added directly to the site won't have access to any of the group services.
-The exception is view-only access - Microsoft 365 groups don't have view-only access, so any users you wish to have view permissions on the site must be added directly to the Visitors group on the site.
+Microsoft 365 groups don't have view-only access, so any users you wish to have view permissions on the site must be added directly to the Visitors group on the site.

 Using team sites with Teams

 Microsoft Teams provides a hub for collaboration by bringing together various services including a SharePoint team site.
 Within the Teams experience, users can directly access SharePoint along with the other services.
 Each team is associated with a Microsoft 365 group and Teams uses that group to manage its permissions.